John Batman: Participation in massacres of Aboriginal people and the Black War

 John Glover's painting Batman's Lookout, Benn Lomond (c.
 1840).
 A neighbour and fierce critic of Batman, Glover based the title of the painting on Batman's "frequenting this spot to entrap the Natives."

 Batman participated in the many killings of Tasmanian Aboriginal people while in Tasmania.
 Many such killings are well documented in the Tasmanian State archives and Victorian State library records.

 Batman participated in the capture of some Aboriginal people in 1829.
 He employed mainland Aboriginal people hired in Sydney, New South Wales, for 'roving parties' hunting Tasmanian Aboriginal peoples.
 Between 1828 and 1830 Aboriginal people in this region were shot or rounded up by bounty hunters like Batman.

 As Tasmanian Colonial Governor, George Arthur, observed, Batman "...had much slaughter to account for".
 Closer examination of this quote from Governor Arthur reveals a more complex picture of Batman's motives and actions on behalf of the government in these so-called "roving parties".
 For example, in September 1829 Batman (aged 28), with the assistance of several "Sydney blacks" he brought to Tasmania, led an attack on an Aboriginal family group together numbering 60 to 70 men, women and children in the Ben Lomond district of north-east Tasmania.
 Waiting until 11pm that night before attacking, he "...ordered the men to fire upon them..." as their 40-odd dogs raised the alarm and the Aboriginal people ran away into thick scrub.
 In his report of the incident to the police magistrate at Oatlands, Batman estimated that they killed 15 Aboriginal people.
-The next morning, he left the place for his farm, with two badly wounded Tasmanian men, a woman and her two-year-old boy, all of whom he captured.
+The next morning, he left the place for his farm, with two badly wounded Tasmanian men, a woman and her two-year-old son, all of whom he captured.
 However, he "...found it impossible that the two former [the men] could walk, and after trying them by every means in my power, for some time, found I could not get them on I was obliged to shoot them."
 The captured woman, named Luggenemenener, was later sent to Campbell Town gaol and separated from her two-year-old son, Rolepana, "...whom she had faced death to protect."
 Batman reported afterwards to British Colonial Secretary, John Burnett, in a letter of 7 September 1829, that he kept the child because he wanted "...to rear it...".
 Luggenemenener died on 21 March 1837 as an inmate at the Flinders Island settlement.